Applicant organisations must:

 In general, funding cannot be considered for activities or projects that:

-The funding guidelines will detail costs that can be supported by the CGP.
+The funding guidelines for each grant category will detail costs that can be supported by the CGP.

 There may be additional materials that you are required to provide with your application.
 These resources are available

 Community Grants Program page on the OMI website.

 Project planning resources are also available for download from the

 the OMI website.
 These resources include budget template, project plan template and an Event Management Planning Guide.
 You are